tdauth/warcraft-iii-wishlist/README.md

 ## Features

 * Release alpha versions of Warcraft III.
 There is plenty of footage and documentation of the alpha versions of Warcraft III which had different models, units, heroes, abilities and a Demon race.
 Releasing these resources would help modders to improve their maps.
+* Make downloading Reforged/HD content optional when installing the game.
+Manye players just want to use the SD content.
+The original game Warcraft III: The Frozen Throne was less than 2 GiBytes in size.
+This would massively speed up the time for installing and updating the game and it would require less space on disks.
+* Allow changing the language ingame.
+Modern games allow this.
+Warcraft requires the game to be restarted.
 * Allow joining players during a started game.
 Games could run like servers and allow joining/leaving at any time:

 ```jass